WSU-cshimizu/ceg4110-group-project-figuring-it-out/README.md

 I'm a Junior at Wright State.
 I transferred over from Sinclair.

 ### Shishir
+I'm an International graduate student at Wright State University.

 ### Skylar
 I am a Senior at Wright State majoring in Comp Sci.